gregdumb/gregbrisebois/src/content/projects/christmas-light-show.md

 ---
 title: Christmas Light Show
 date: "2017-12-01"
-tags: ["raspberry pi", "frontend"]
+tags: ["raspberry pi", "frontend", "web"]
-thumbnail: "/img/showeditor.png"
+image: "../img/showeditor.png"
 ---

 The show runs on a Raspberry Pi and utilizes 8 channels.
 The project consisted of two parts: an editor to create the shows, and a player.